Introduction to MySQL ROUND

 Execution of the above query gives the following output –

-We can see from the output that the value is rounded off on the left side of the decimal place.
-As the decimal places up to which we have to round are -2, two digits from the left are made zero while the third digit depends on the value of the second digit.
-If the value of the second git is greater than or equivalent to 5 then the value of the third digit is increased by one else it stays the same.
+The output clearly shows that the value rounds off on the left side of the decimal place.
+As the decimal places up to which we have to round are -2, two digits from the left are made zero, while the third digit depends on the value of the second digit.
+If the value of the second digit is greater than or equal to 5, then increase the value of the third digit by one.
+Otherwise, do nothing.
+It stays the same.

 SELECT ROUND(444.1234,-2);